 VPNoverview.com / Internet Privacy Initiative

-If you have a question about or comment on a specific topic, feel free to leave a comment on one of the many pages on our website.
-We do our best to answer these questions as well and as quickly as possible.
+If you have a question about a specific topic, feel free to leave a comment on one of the many pages on our website.
+We do our best to answer your questions as well and as quickly as possible.

 You can also contact us by sending David an e-mail at email@example.com.
 He might not be able to respond to all commercial inquiries, but will always do his best to answer honest questions from site visitors.